xEmmaV99/data-driven-model-identification-SINDYc/README.md

 In order to create a model, the training data must be prepared.
-This is done in the script `data_preparation.py`, which is called by the  `prepare_data` function during training and postprocessing by other scripts.
+This is done in the script `data_preparation.py`, which is called by the  `prepare_data()` function during training and postprocessing by other scripts.
 The user can call this function if desired, but this is not necessary.
 The function takes the following arguments:
 - `path_to_data_file` - Path to the `.npz`-file containing the data
-- `test_data` - default False, this omits the extra preperation needed for trainingdata
+- `test_data` - default False, this omits the extra preparation needed for trainingdata
 - `number_of_trainfiles` - default -1 (all files), can be set to a number if not all simulations should be considered.
-The choise of selected simualtions is random.
-This can be useful to reduce the trainingssamples for large datasets.
+The choice of selected simulations is random.
+This can be useful to reduce the training samples for large datasets.
 - `use_estimate_for_v` - default False, if True, the `v_abc` are estimated from the line voltages.
-- `usage_per_trainfile` - default 0.5, the percentage of the data used from each simulations.
+- `usage_per_trainfile` - default 0.5, the percentage of the data used from each simulation.
 - `ecc_input`- default False, if True, the eccentricity is used as an input variable to the model.

 The function returns a dictionary containing the following arrays: